typedb/typedb-docs/01-running-typedb/03-configuration.md

 There are three subsections:

 - `output`: Define destinations to write logs to.
 Allowed types are `type: file`, and `type: stdout` in TypeDB.
-Cluster also supports `type: logstash`.
+TypeDB Cluster also supports `type: logstash`.
-- `logger`: Set up logging for code packages in TypeDB, along with a log level and output targets (referencing by name the defined `output`s).
+- `logger`: Set up logging for code packages in TypeDB, along with a log level and output targets (referencing outputs by name the defined under `output`s).
 - `debugger`: Set up TypeDB-specific debuggers.
 Right now, the only defined type is `type: reasoner`.

-## Command line configuration
+## Configuration file options via command line

-Any option in the configuration file, we can override of extend from the command line.
+Any option in the configuration file, we can override from the command line.

-So, for example, if the configuration file sets the server address as:
+So, for example, the configuration file sets the server address as:

 ```
 server: